atomone-hub/genesis/README.md

 (judged by alignment based on voting activity).

-The Interchain Foundation will excluded from this distribution, so as to create a separation of concerns, and instead 10% of the total will be allocated toward contributors and onchain DAOs.
+The Interchain Foundation will excluded from this distribution, so as to create a separation of concerns, and instead 10% of the final total amount will be allocated toward contributors and onchain DAOs.

-Of the 10%,
+Of the 10% premine,
  - 1% to general pre-launch contributors and early adopters.
  - 1% to reserved for IBC contributions (and all that it entails) and early adopters.
  - 1% to reserved for ICS1.5 contributors (and all that it entails thereafter) and early adopters.
  - 7% reserved for gov distribution to subDAOs for remainder of plan and constitution (but nothing more).

+In addition to these premines, the earned tax revenue (rewards) and inflation will be split the community pool will be allocated to the following.
+ - 80% of the inflation+rewards going to the stakers who select validators.
+ - 10% of the inflation+rewards going to validators equally.
+ -  5% of the inflation+rewards going to pool/treasury (no governance).
+ -  2% of the inflation+rewards going to open source blockchain explorer hosting.
+ -  2% of the inflation+rewards going to securing open source wallet systems (w/ airgap).
+ -  1% of the inflation+rewards going to public relations and growth.

+ The last three following the pool/treasury will intially go to multisigs set in consensus params of the chain, until they get set as URIs pointing at blockchain based DAOs hosted on ICS1.5.

 ## Tokenomics

+We opt to replace the market-based "commission" system with a flat distribution to all validators, to incentivize the creation of peer validators (who should all plan to become datacenter providers).

+The maximum bounds on the auto-adjust inflation parameter will be set at 20%.

+The inflation will target 2/3 of $ATOM1 to be bonded.

 ### ICS Fee Distribution